-This took me 3 visits to Delhi to realise this important Delhi travel tip so I’m going to tell you for your first visit to Delhi, so you don’t make the same mistake.
+It took me 3 visits to Delhi to realise this important Delhi travel tip so I’m going to tell you now, so you don’t make the same mistake.

-There’s an area in Delhi called ‘Paharganj’ which is located close to New Delhi Train Station.
-This may seem like a popular area of Delhi to stay in because it’s well located to the station and it has a huge concentration of accommodation on the likes of Booking.com, in fact, it’s known as the backpacker area of Delhi.
+There’s an area in Delhi called ‘Paharganj‘ which is located close to New Delhi Train Station.
+This may seem like a popular area of Delhi to stay in because it’s well located to the train station and it has a huge concentration of accommodation on the likes of Booking.com, in fact, it’s known as the backpacker area of Delhi.
 However, Paharganj isn’t a nice area.

 Paharganj has a busy main bazaar with many shops aimed at tourists but it is too overwhelming.
-It has budget accommodation and from my experience, the hotels are budget quality, they are not nice hotels in Delhi and will leave you disappointed.
+It has budget accommodation and from my experience, the hotels are budget quality and will leave you disappointed.
 Therefore, I really do not recommend you stay in this area of Delhi.

 Old Delhi is another popular area of Delhi to visit (more on that below) but saying here is a big mistake too.